malikashish8/semgrep-ui/README.md

 # Local Semgrep UI

-This is a Next.js app to provide a UI to triage the output of a Semgrep CLI scan.
+This is a Next.js app to provide a UI to triage the JSON output of a Semgrep CLI scan.
+It creates a Mongo DB to store the results.

-## Scripts

-`src/scripts/mongoUtils.js` has the scripts to add, update, delete a Semgrep output file in the MongoDB where the file can be updated.
-Each new file should be added as a new mongo collection.
-You can use (ghorg)[https://github.com/gabrie30/ghorg] to quickly clone all repos in the org.

 ## Pre-requisites

-Following is the current workflow for both setting up the dev environment and triaging a file
+Following are the pre-requisites to be fulfilled before running the app:

-1. Use [ghorg](https://github.com/gabrie30/ghorg) to quickly clone all repos in the org locally
+1. Use [ghorg](https://github.com/gabrie30/ghorg) to quickly clone all repos in the target org locally
-2. Run Semgrep with a command like the following on the folder with the repos:
+2. Run Semgrep CLI with a command like the following on the folder with the repos:

 ```bash
 semgrep scan --config auto . --json >  marketing.json
 ```

-3. Mount the folder with the `json` file generated in the step above in Docker settings and update the app volumes section in docker-compose.yml
+3. Mount the folder with the JSON file generated in the step above in Docker settings and update the app volumes section in docker-compose.yml
-4. Configure `baseGitlabPath` in app.config.js
+4. Configure `semgrepJsonFilePath` and `baseGitlabPath` in app.config.js

-5. In the UI run scripts to import all results from the json file to Mongo
-   - In app/scripts/mongoUtils.js update the `semgrepJsonFilePath` at the top to match the file path on the mount
-   - Uncomment the line to create collection from file - `await createCollectionFromJson(semgrepJsonFilePath);`
+### Configuration

+- Update configurations in `app.config.js` file:
+  - `semgrepJsonFilePath` - (mandatory) Path of the semgrep output JSON file on the mount.
+Results are loaded from this file to mongo DB for storage and triage.
+The name of the file is used to construct group name in the probable Gitlab URLs when presenting the results for triage.
+  - `baseGitlabPath` - (mandatory) Base path of Gitlab to be appended to each Gitlab link.
+  - `ignoredCheckIds` - Semgrep check ids to be ignored since they are all insignificant or false positive
+  - `ignoredPathsContaining` - Any issue with any of these strings in the path is ignored.

 ## Run the application

 Run the application

-- Install dependencies with `npm install`
+1. Install dependencies with `npm install`
-- `npm run dev`
+2. `npm run dev`

 ## TODO